 Neck and Head Injuries

 Trauma to the head and neck region, unsurprisingly, is more likely to cause life-threatening injuries – such as an open head wound, traumatic brain injury (TBI), and others – or result in a fatality.
-According to the NHTSA, the best way to minimize the severity of head and neck injuries is to wear a quality, full-face helmet that is less than five years old.
-The reason for this is that the glue commonly used to keep parts of motorcycle helmets together can deteriorate beyond five years.
+According to the National Highway Traffic Safety Administration, the best way to minimize the severity of head and neck injuries is to wear a quality, full-face helmet that is less than five years old.
+The reason for this is that the glue commonly used to keep parts of motorcycle helmets together can deteriorate after five years.

 Upper Torso Injuries

-Motorcycle jackets are specifically designed with special padding and other forms of support in an effort to prevent or reduce the harm done by trauma to the upper body.
-There are also additional forms of support that can be attached to most motorcycle jackets to increase the level of padding.
+Motorcycle jackets are specifically designed with special padding and other forms of support to prevent or reduce the harm done to the upper body.
+There are also additional forms of support that can be attached to most motorcycle jackets to increase padding.

 Arm, Hand & Finger Injuries

 Unfortunately, it’s a common reflex for motorcyclists to extend their arms and hands when bracing for a fall after a collision.
 This rarely ends well for a motorcyclist, as the likelihood that this action will actually prevent any damage is very small.
-Common arm injuries include broken radius or ulna bones (the long bones in the forearm), and there are also dozens of small bones in the hand that can be easily broken in a collision.
+Common arm injuries include broken radius or ulna bones (the long bones in the forearm).
+There are also dozens of small bones in the hand that can be easily broken in a collision.

-Today, there are a number of advanced types of hand and arm protection that can make a big difference in the extent of injuries from a motorcycle accident.
-Palm sliders, for one, prevent the motorcyclist from “gripping” the road during a fall.
+There are a number of advanced types of hand and arm protection that can make a big difference in the extent of injuries from a motorcycle accident.
+Palm sliders prevent the motorcyclist from “gripping” the road during a fall.
 This alleviates the amount of pressure on the arms by allowing the body to slide against the pavement, reducing the chances of serious injury.
 Heavy duty gloves can also improve the protection around the hands and fingers, reducing the likelihood of a serious injury.

 Why Insurance Matters

-Ultimately, however, the statistics show that collisions do happen and that riders have a high likelihood of suffering significant injuries when they do.
-Sadly, many drivers in the United States purchase minimum required liability insurance policies, which is usually around $25,000.
+Ultimately collisions do happen, and that riders have a high likelihood of suffering significant injuries when they do.
+Many drivers in the United States purchase minimum required liability insurance policies, which is usually around $25,000.
 And since insurance is not legally required for motorcyclists, an injured victim could be left with hardly any coverage to pay for their injuries.
 That’s why it is often extremely beneficial – and typically not very expensive – for motorcyclists to purchase Personal Injury Protection (PIP) and Uninsured/Underinsured Motorist (UM/UIM) coverage on their own insurance policies.